svn2github/wordpress-importer/trunk/readme.txt

 == Upgrade Notice ==

 = 0.3 =
-Upgrade for a more robust and reliable experience when importing WordPress export file.
+Upgrade for a more robust and reliable experience when importing WordPress export file, and for compatibility with WordPress 3.1.

 == Filters ==